Cricinfo: Growth and acquisition by Wisden (2000–2006)

+ESPNcricinfo and later years (2007–present)

+In June 2007, ESPN Inc. announced the acquisition of Cricinfo from the Wisden Group.
+The terms of the acquisition were not disclosed and the acquisition was intended to help further expand Cricinfo by combining the site with ESPN's other web properties, with the website renamed to ESPNcricinfo.
+Since 2007, the company started awarding the annual ESPNcricinfo Awards for the best performers in international cricket.

+In November 2024, Cricinfo became part of the JioStar group, a joint venture between Disney India, Reliance Industries and the latter's subsidiary Viacom18, following the merger of Viacom18's assets with Disney Star.
+In June 2026, the ESPN branding was dropped from the site, changing its name back to simply Cricinfo.

 Features

-ESPNcricinfo contains various news, columns, blogs, videos and fantasy sports games.
-Among its most popular feature are its liveblogs of cricket matches, which includes a bevy of scorecard options, allowing readers to track such aspects of the game as wagon wheels and partnership breakdowns.
-For each match, the live scores are accompanied by a bulletin, which details the turning points of the match and some of the off-field events.
-The site also used to offer Cricinfo 3D, a feature which uses a match's scoring data to generate a 3D animated simulation of a live match.
+ESPNcricinfo hosts various cricket-related news, columns, blogs, videos and fantasy sports.
+Among its most popular feature are its liveblogs of cricket matches, which includes the scorecard and various graphical representations.
+For each international match, the live scores are accompanied by a bulletin, and post-match report.
+Cricinfo 3D generated a 3D animated simulation of a live match using the available details.

-Regular columns on ESPNcricinfo include "All Today's Yesterdays", an "On this day" column focusing on historical cricket events, and "Quote Unquote", which features notable quotes from cricketers and cricket administrators.
-"Ask Steven" is a weekly column, published on Tuesdays, in which Steven Lynch answers users' questions on all things cricket.
-Furthermore, "The Light Roller" and "The Briefing" contain satire on cricket's recent events.
+Regular columns on Cricinfo include "All Today's Yesterdays", an "On this day" column focusing on historical cricket events, and "Quote Unquote", which features notable quotes from cricketers and cricket administrators.
+"Ask Steven" is a weekly column, published on Tuesdays, in which author Steven Lynch answers questions related to cricket.
+"The Light Roller" and "The Briefing" contain satire on cricket's recent events.

-Among its most extensive features is StatsGuru, a database originally created by Travis Basevi, containing statistics on players, officials, teams, information about cricket boards, details of future tournaments, individual teams, and records.
+StatsGuru is a database originally created by Travis Basevi, containing statistics on players, officials, teams, information about cricket boards, details of future tournaments, individual teams, and records.
 In May 2014, ESPNcricinfo launched CricIQ, an online test to challenge every fan's cricket knowledge.
 In September 2021, ESPNCricinfo launched AskCricinfo, a natural language search tool to help in exploring cricket stats.

-The Cricket Monthly

-The Cricket Monthly claims to be the world's first digital-only cricket magazine.
-The first issue was dated August 2014.
+Cricinfo publishes The Cricket Monthly, which claims to be the world's first digital-only cricket magazine, and the first issue was published in August 2014.